Project Overview

 Background

 Sedimentation is an environmental problem in the Weeki Wachee River and is identified as one of the priority issues in the Weeki Wachee River Surface Water Improvement and Management (SWIM) Plan.
-Sedimentation alters the river channel structure and can smother beneficial submerged aquatic vegetation and other habitats.
+Sedimentation alters the river channel structure and can smother beneficial submerged aquatic vegetation and other important habitats.
 Despite most sources of erosion being addressed in the past, this sediment continues to work its way downstream with widening sand bars and increasingly shallow areas in the lower river as signs of continued sedimentation.

 Project Partners